vim-autoformat/vim-autoformat/README.md

 * `JSCS` for __Javascript__. http://jscs.info/

+* `standard` for __Javascript__.
+  It can be installed by running `npm install -g standard` (`nodejs` is required).
+No more configuration needed.
+  More information about the style guide can be found here: http://standardjs.com/.

 * `html-beautify` for __HTML__.
   It is shipped with `js-beautify`, which can be installed by running `npm install -g js-beautify`.
   Note that `nodejs` is needed for this to work.